Bhacaz/docs-as-code-confluence/README.md

 | `space-id` | Confluence space id to publish the documentation. | true |
 | `parent-page-id` | Page id under which the documentation will be published | true |

+## TODO

+* Renaming a file
+* Moving/Removing a file
+* Not updating Confluence pages when there is no change

 ## Example of workflow

 ```yml